We all hear it repeatedly. Debt is bad! But, when it happens, many of us try to pretend it is not that bad. The truth is, we are lying to ourselves.

 Saying that you had to go into debt to pay your taxes is not an emergency.
 You know that your taxes are due at the same time, every year.
 That was a result of poor planning and is not an emergency.

-It is important to always have a true emergency fund and to plan for both the things you know are going to come up (such as paying taxes) and those that you may not plan for (like the furnace going out).
+It is essential that you have an emergency fund to plan for both the things you know are going to come up (such as paying taxes) and those that you may not expect (like the furnace going out).

 Read More: Ideas to Quickly Build Your Emergency Fund